 Pancakes are a great breakfast dish due to the endless possibilities and variations of toppings.
 You can add blueberries, walnuts, cinnamon, strawberries and more.
-According to National Today, blueberry pancakes are the second most popular variation following the traditional buttermilk variety.
 Rather than adding ingredients inside, some people love a good old fashion plain pancake.
 You can’t beat the taste of fluffy on the inside and crisp on the outside.
 Don’t forget a heaping amount of warm maple syrup dripping over the sides.
-Don’t you wish you had a plate right in front of you?
-Who wouldn’t?

 Aside from how delicious pancakes are, when piled high with sugary, buttery, fatty toppings—they can also be slightly unhealthy.
-But don’t worry.
 We’ve put together some healthy tips for flapjacks that will have you flipping for joy!

 - Add them straight into your mixed batter.

 - Replace an egg with soaked chia seeds for a vegan-friendly recipe.
 Soak 1 tablespoon of ground chia seeds in 3 tablespoons of water (per 1 egg).

 Similar to popular zucchini bread or carrot cake recipes, this pancake style is on the sweeter side and more nutritious.
 Shred a vegetable of your choosing and add it to the batter—piece of (pan)cake.
 Popular vegetable pancakes include: parsnip, carrot, zucchini, squash, pumpkin and sweet potato.